my-devices/sdk/WebTunnel/WebTunnelAgent/README.md

 #### tls.verification

-This optional setting specifies the certificate validation mode for the connection to the Remote Manager server.
+This optional setting specifies the certificate validation mode for the connection to the macchina.io REMOTE server.
 Use one of the following values.

   * `none`: The server certificate is not validated.
   * `relaxed`: The server certificate is validated if one is presented by the server.